aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     }
     ```

-    The live example at the very top of this tutorial connects to the final version of the chat server that contains our server-side validation.
+    [The live example at the very top of this tutorial](#final-version) connects to the final version of the chat server that contains our server-side validation.

-    You can test that it works by running the following code from a JavaScript console in your browser and verifying that your message does not show up there:
+    You can test that it works by entering the following code into the JavaScript console in your browser, one line at a time, and verifying that your message does not show up:

     ```js
     // And I would have gotten away with it too,